Call Center Innovation Ideas: The Startups Leading the Way

 As companies invest more in optimizing their call center customer experience, the number of startups that focus on call center innovation has grown.
-Back in 2020, we picked out 8 call center startups that each brought unique and innovative ideas to the customer care space.
-We’ve now revisited them to analyze how they’re doing, as well as how the market has changed.
+We picked out 8 call center startups that each brought unique and innovative ideas to the customer care space as well as insights on market trends.

-We have also added new players to the list who are introducing new call center solutions, setting trends and making their mark on the industry.
+We have also added new players to the list who are introducing new call center tech solutions, setting trends and making their mark on the industry.

 The pandemic has ushered in a “digital first” world, and the Customer Service industry has responded.
 Customer support startups that take a digital-first approach are springing up everywhere, presenting unique ideas that are changing the way we think about “customer service.”

 Some of these innovative startups focus on the agents themselves, helping them improve performance, while others are disrupting customer service through cutting-edge technology such as artificial intelligence, augmented reality, and advanced big data analytics.